Tokyo

 Summer escapes around Shibuya, Tokyo

 Even during Tokyo’s sweltering summer months, there are plenty of enjoyable ways to stay cool.
 In neighborhoods like Shibuya, Harajuku, and Ebisu, you can find countless of rest spots and indoor attractions perfect for taking a break between shopping and café hopping.
-For an easy escape from the city heat, there are also express buses conveniently departing from Shibuya which can whisk you away to cooler destinations just outside Tokyo.
+For an easy escape from the city heat, there are also express buses conveniently departing from Shibuya which can whisk you away to cooler destinations just outside of Tokyo.

 For areas up to 20℉ cooler…

-If you find yourself wanting to take a break from the city, there are several buses conveniently departing from Shibuya to cooler regions outside of Tokyo, making for a great day trip.
+If you find yourself wanting to take a break from the hot city, there are several buses conveniently departing from Shibuya to cooler regions outside of Tokyo, making for a great day trip.
 Often these places are 5-10℃ (10-20℉) cooler than Tokyo city proper and are surrounded by stunning greenery and fresh cool air.

 Cooler mountainous areas such as: Karuizawa, Kusatsu Onsen, and Kamikochi all take just one bus ride in a comfortable, air conditioned, transfer free bus from the bus terminal in Shibuya Mark City (5F).
 For reservations and information on how to get to the bus terminal check: here